robin-bakkenes-avanade/ModernDataEngineering/DAY 01: Labs 01 & 02.md

 SECRET = '<SAS withouth the '?' part>';
 ```

 After the credential a data source needs to be defined.
 The code below will allow you to define te blob where you need the credential you just created.
-Look up you blob name.
+Lookup your blob name.

 ```
 CREATE EXTERNAL DATA SOURCE <insert name>